Prashasthaa/Spotify_clone/README.md

 # Spotify Clone

-A clone of Spotify built using CSS and HTML.
+A clone of Spotify built using CSS and HTML as a part of Sigma.